-- NSA Research Directorate Award, 2nd place, $1,000 - The National Security Agency's Research Directorate brings the power of science to secure the future by creating breakthroughs in science, technology, engineering, and mathematics.
+- National Security Agency Research Directorate, First “Science of Security” Award of $3,000 - The National Security Agency's Research Directorate brings the power of science to secure the future by creating breakthroughs in science, technology, engineering, and mathematics.
 These discoveries and advancements help provide the tools and technologies used globally to safeguard cyberspace.
 The Research Directorate Science of Security Initiative promotes the academic maturation of cybersecurity principles on sound scientific roots for future scientists and researchers in order to provide trust in information systems.

 Fourth Place Award

-Fourth Place Award of $500
+Fourth Place Award